Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Energy Linearity and Resolution

+\end{linenomath*} The combination of equations \ref{eq:Abs_Energy_Theo} and \ref{eq:MIP_inAbs} results in an estimate of the total energy $E$ deposited in the passive and active layers of the prototype to be given by: \begin{linenomath*}

+\end{linenomath*} Since the layer dependent weights of the dEdx method, $W_i$, are independent of the beam energy, this methods hardly affects the linearity.
+For the best pad intercalibration, the choice of the peak value was preferred over the mean and the most probable values of the muon energy loss distribution, with the difference for the dEdx method being only the overall energy scale. \end{itemize}

-For the SF method applied to the tested calorimeter \cite{CMS_NOTE}, there is less than 0.4\% difference between the sampling fraction at 30\GeV and at 300\GeV, so this method gives almost the same performance as determined with the measured energy in terms of energy linearity.
-In particular, the linearity for the data does not show any improvement.
-For the dEdx method, the weights in equation \ref{eq:Abs_Energy_Rec_Detailed} computed with Table~\ref{tab:dEdxWeights} are identical except for the first and last layers and for four layers close to the end of the CE-E prototype, due to two layers with different base plates.
-Therefore the dEdx is almost equivalent to the SF method that uses a single constant weight for all layers.
-The results in terms of energy resolution for the two methods are summarized in Table~\ref{tab06-2}, showing a good agreement between data and MC.
-As expected the SF method provides the same energy resolutions as the resolutions obtained from the measured energies (see Fig.~\ref{fig:resolDataMCvis}).
+For the SF method, there is less than 0.4\% difference between the sampling fraction value at 30\GeV and at 300\GeV \cite{CMS_NOTE}, so this method has almost the same linearity as found with just the measured energy.
+As expected, the SF method provides the same energy resolution as the resolution obtained from the measured energies.
+The dEdx weights in equation \ref{eq:Abs_Energy_Rec_Detailed}, computed with Table~\ref{tab:dEdxWeights}, are identical except for the first and last layers, and for the layers 21 to 24.
+Consequently, the dEdx method has almost the same energy linearity and resolution as that obtained with the measured energy.
+The energy resolution stochastic and constant terms obtained with the two methods are summarized in Table~\ref{tab06-2}, showing a good agreement between data and MC.

-\section{Position and Angular resolutions}
+\section{Position and Angular Resolutions}

-[0]{ } In this section, the shower position and angular measurements are presented.
-First, two-dimensional shower impact positions are computed for each sensitive layer and position resolutions are deduced.
-In Section~\ref{subsec:pos_res_layer}, we describe the procedure and present the results.
-Then, taking advantage of having a fully-equipped detector in 2018, the measurements from all 28 layers are combined in a second step to reconstruct the axis of the shower.
-The method and the performance of the shower axis reconstruction are discussed in Section~\ref{subsec:pos_res_axis}.

-In both sections, the incident particle trajectory used as a truth reference is extracted from the DWC reconstructed track.
-In simulation, the DWC reconstructed track is obtained from a straight-line backward extrapolation using the direction of the highest energetic charged particle at the entrance of the CE-E and smeared according to the DWC resolution (see Section ~\ref{sec:datasimu}).
+[0]{ } The resolutions on the impact position and on the direction of the shower are relevant for a \mbox{particle-flow} optimized calorimeter.
+The results presented in this section were determined by using the track reconstructed with the DWCs as a reference for the trajectory of the incident particle.
+In simulation, the DWC reconstructed track was obtained from a simple estimation of the DWC measurements (see Section ~\ref{sec:datasimu}).

-\subsection{Position Reconstruction for each Layer}
+\subsection{Position Reconstruction for Each Layer}

-The reconstruction of the shower impact position on each calorimeter layer follows the procedure reported in \cite{HGCAL-2016TB} which uses a logarithmic energy-weighted method:
+The reconstruction of the location of the centroid of the shower at each layer followed the procedure reported in \cite{HGCAL-2016TB} which is a logarithmic energy-weighted method: